Em-Weston/Find-My-Hat-Game/README.md

 Project Status: *In Progress*

 As I work through my project, I will add my to-do's below:
-* I need to fully test all fail results.
-If the user steps off the board in any direction, I need to add the functionality to result in a loose.
+* I need to fully test all fail and results.
+If the user steps off the board in any direction, I need to add the functionality for all circumstances to result in a lose/ win when appropriate.
-* I have created a static method to be the board, I now need to randomly generate the fieldCharacters and holes.
 * Also I can add some validation, so the hat can't generate on the path character.

 fieldCharacter = ░
 hat = ^